Current Priorities

 NAFSA remains committed to its long-standing priorities of ensuring the global competency of U.S. college graduates through expanding access to study abroad and attracting and retaining the best and brightest international talent.

-NAFSA advocates for increased federal funding of international education and exchange programs to ensure U.S. colleges and universities can recruit global student talent and produce U.S. college graduates with the skills necessary for future workforce success.
+NAFSA advocates for increased federal funding to ensure U.S. colleges and universities can recruit global student talent and prepare graduates with the skills necessary for future workforce success.
+Congress passed a continuing resolution in March 2025 to keep federal agencies funded at their current levels until September 30, 2025.

 The Senator Paul Simon Study Abroad Program Act

-To make study abroad the norm, not the exception, for today's U.S. college student Congress should pass the Senator Paul Simon Study Abroad Program Act to incentivize higher education to increase study abroad and provide a cost-effective, sustainable way to ensure more diverse U.S. undergraduates can study internationally.
+To make study abroad the norm, not the exception, for today's U.S. college students, Congress should support the Senator Paul Simon Study Abroad Program Act to incentivize higher education to increase study abroad and provide a cost-effective, sustainable way to ensure more U.S. undergraduates can study internationally.